- How long does it take to teach a dog to “leave it”?

 “Leave it” is a relatively advanced—but very important—skill to teach your dog.
-A strong “leave it” can prevent fights, protect dogs from the stomach-battering effects of street treats, and all-round improve, or even save lives.
-Here’s a step-by-step guide to teaching your dog to leave it.
+A strong “leave it” can prevent fights, protect dogs from the stomach-battering effects of street treats, and even save lives.
+Here’s a step-by-step guide to teaching your dog to “leave it.“

 How long does it take to teach a dog to “leave it”?

 Every dog is different, so there’s no definitive timeframe for learning this skill.
-Experts say it can take anywhere between two and six weeks to teach a dog how to leave it, and the more biddable, or eager-to-please, your dog, the faster they’ll learn.
-Certain breeds who are both intelligent and biddable, such as border collies, can learn “leave it” in only a few sessions.
+Experts say it can take anywhere between two and six weeks to teach a dog how to leave it—and the more biddable (or eager-to-please) your dog is, the faster they’ll learn.
+Dogs who are both intelligent and biddable may learn “leave it” in only a few sessions.

-To speed up the learning process, practice every day for about 10-15 minutes.
+To speed up the learning process, practice every day for about 10–15 minutes.
 The more you practice, the faster your dog will pick it up—but only to a degree.
-Just like with toddlers, dogs can become frustrated and start misbehaving or ignoring you all together, which means you might need to keep sessions relatively short.
-What’s more important than the amount of time per day is the consistency of training every day.
-Even if it’s taking longer than you expected, keep at it.
+Keep sessions short so your dog doesn’t get bored or frustrated.
+If they’re not having fun, take a break.
+Practice every day.
+And even if it’s taking longer than you expected, keep at it.

 How to teach your dog to “leave it”

-Due to the nature of this command, your dog will learn in stages.
+Due to the nature of this cue, your dog will learn in stages.

-- Put a low- to mid-value treat in your hand, fist closed, and let your dog sniff, lick, and attempt to get the treat.
+- Put a low- to mid-value treat in your hand, fist closed.
+Let your dog sniff, lick, and attempt to get the treat.

 - When your dog loses interest in and turns away from the treat, immediately mark the behavior by praising them with a “yes,” or “good dog,” then open your hand and give them the treat while saying “okay” or “take it.”